jameszhang-a/learnxinyminutes-docs/javascript.html.markdown

 // 2.
 Variables, Constants, Arrays, and Objects

 // There are 2 main ways to declear variables in JavaScript: `let` and `const`
+// Variables defined with `let` and `const` are defined in the lexical scope
 // JavaScript is dynamically typed, so you don't need to specify type.
 // Assignment uses a single `=` character.

-let someVar = 5; // for variables that will be changed

-someVar = 10; // OK
+let someVar = 5;    // for variables that will be changed someVar = 10;       // OK

 // If you leave the let keyword off when declaring a new vairable,
 // you won't get an error...